AmateurECE/dotfiles/README.md

 ```

 Repeat this workflow whenever pulling work from upstream.
 To update the
-patchset, use git-rebase(1).
-To commit the new patches to version control,
-use git-format-patch(1):
+patchset, use git-rebase(1) and git-format-patch(1):

 ```
+git rebase origin/master
 git format-patch -p -o work-patches/ master..
 ```